-required to attend the regularly scheduled assembly and chapel programs.
+Undergraduate students are required to attend the regularly scheduled University Chapels and University Student Forums.
 Residence-hall students are required to attend dormitory worships.
 All students are encouraged to participate in worship services and to consider these appointments an integral part of their curriculum.
-Chapel services for undergraduates convene in Pioneer Memorial Church (PMC) on Tuesday at 10:30 am.
-Assemblies usually meet in Johnson Gymnasium or the departments on the first Wednesday of each month at 9:30 am.
+The University Chapel for undergraduate students convenes in Pioneer Memorial Church (PMC) on Tuesdays and the University Student Forum convenes Thursdays at 10:30 am in PMC unless otherwise announced.
 Seminary chapel convenes on Tuesday at 10:30 am in the Seminary Chapel.
 Seminary students are required to attend chapel as well as weekend worship services.
-Other graduate students are urged to participate in chapel services pels.
+Other graduate students are urged to participate in chapel services in Pioneer Memorial Church, the Seminary Chapel, or specially scheduled graduate-student chapels.